chibisnorlax/acnhbeginners/walkthrough/conclusion.md

 - Needs to have been 30 days **since** the building of the Nook's Cranny.

-Stage 1 Nook's Cranny image
+Stage 1 Nook's Cranny image (inside -- media bg channel and outside -- nexies drive)

-Stage 2 Nook's Cranny image
+Stage 2 Nook's Cranny image (inside -- will take and outside -- Nexies drive)

 ### Differences?
 After upgrading the Nook's Cranny this opens up:
-- 3rd spot for housewares/wall-mounted items
+- Third spot for houseware/wall-mounted items is shown with a black tag w/ gold border displayed in the back
-  - These items will be the most expensive ones
+- Seasonal items will be found at teh bottom left corner of the show upon entry

-- acheivment (nook miles acheivment)
-  - how long etc (30 days)
-- add ons (new things)
-- differences between upgraded and stag 1 nooks cranny
+  - Displayed on a blue square (items will rotate, different color variations will need to be traded for)
+- Cabinet is now to the right upon entry, in front of the counter

+### Nook Miles achievment
+After upgrading the Nook's Cranny you will get a Nook Miles achievment completed!
+This is called "name" and give you "" Noom Miles.

+Picture of Nook Miles Achievment -- will take

 ## **House upgrades!**